 Cut bacon into a soup pot and cook over medium high heat until lightly browned.
 Add the onion, bell pepper and celery and cook until tender, about 5 minutes.
 Add the garlic and cook another minute.
 Stir in the chicken base, chicken broth, undrained greens, tomatoes, and black-eyed peas, bring to a boil, reduce, and simmer uncovered for about 15 minutes or until everything is heated through well.
 Taste and add pepper and red pepper flakes to taste.

-Add a spoon of Chow Chow and garnish with crunchy croutons, if desired.
+Add a spoon of Chow Chow or pickled onions and garnish with crunchy croutons, if desired.